Package 'propop'

 Description

 Users who do not have the mandatory projection parameters for propop::propop() can use this convenience function to download them from the Federal Statistical Office (FSO).
 The parameters are only available on the level of cantons.
 For smaller-scale projections, the parameters must be scaled down.
-In addition to the parameters, the function also returns the projected population (i.e., number of expected people).
-All parameters and projections are from the FSO model published in 2020.
-The variables births_int_ch and mig_ch are not directly available from the FSO.
-They are calculated by the function.
+In addition to the parameters, the function also returns the projected population (i.e., number of people estimated in the FSO model released in 2025).
+All parameters and projections are from the FSO model published in 2025.
+The parameters are available for the years 2025-2055.
+The variables int_mothers and mig_nat_n are not directly available from the FSO.
+They are calculated within this function.

 Changes to the API interface may break this function.
 If problems occur, we recommend following the step-by-step procedure described in vignette("prepare_data", package = "propop").